 Please see Mr. Clements or Mrs. Osteen by October 1 if interested in participating.

 A judging committee consisting of teachers (other than Mr. Clements and Mrs. Osteen) will evaluate the live speeches.
-The top three speakers will be awarded cash prizes that are given to the student in May at Awards Night.
-The first place entry moves on to the next level of competition at the county level which will require that speaker to not only give the same speech but also prepare four smaller speeches (see below).
+The top three speakers will be awarded cash prizes that are given to the students in May at Awards Night.
+The first place entry moves on to the next level of competition at the county level, which will require that speaker to not only give the same speech but also prepare four smaller speeches (see below).
 Future competitions for the winner take place on random Saturdays in February and March.

 The Prepared Oration: